codeLabs-summer2021/3D-Model-World/.github/ISSUE_TEMPLATE/standard-issue.md

 ---
 name: Standard Issue
-about: Describe this issue template's purpose here.
+about: Standard issue for a small to medium task
 title: ''
 labels: task
 assignees: ''